Liurguva/Smart-Coal-Methane/README.md

 # Physics-Boosted AI for Proactive Methane Leak Detection in Coal Mines

 ## Overview
-This project demonstrates a physics-guided machine learning approach for early detection of methane leaks in coal mines.
+This repository presents physics-boosted AI methods for early detection of methane leaks in coal mines.
 Traditional threshold-based methods detect leaks only after they become severe, while our models integrate domain knowledge, sensor data, site-specific geological features, and even inverse physics modeling to detect precursors, allowing proactive intervention.
+To better illustrate the ideas, five simple examples were adopted in which the mine site information, geological information, physics laws, and machine learning algorithms were simplified.

 ---